 We might also consider how different geographic and cultural meanings of probability play out in speech systems.
 As discussed, different statistical ideologies and practices have appeared, in various ways, in France, England, Germany, India, China, the United States, and the USSR.
 To what extent do these variations reflect different cultural understandings of statistics, of the types of surveillance and data gathering required to observe and predict behavior, and of the types of error and confidence statistical systems are culturally thought to have?
 If statistics is not only a mathematical technique but also a social fact, should the machine learning systems designed to monitor and govern platform speech be designed differently before being deployed in particular regions, cultures, or languages?
 Platforms already fail to provide machine translation tools for all the languages they support, but should the underlying logics and values of those tools differ?

 It may seem esoteric, but the quest for certainty may be harming the planet.
 Curious about the environmental costs of artificial intelligence, computer scientist Emma Strubell and her colleagues studied the carbon footprint of natural language processing (NLP) technologies, like those that have been used to write compelling “fake news” articles.To be reliable enough for peer-review publications and enterprise-level technologies, such technologies require vast amounts of algorithmic training and computing power, quickly becoming energy-intensive processes with significant environmental consequences.
 They found that training such a model “can emit more than 626,000 pounds of carbon dioxide equivalent—nearly five times the lifetime emissions of the average American car (and that includes manufacture of the car itself).”
 Models with lower degrees of confidence had smaller carbon footprints.
-If we want to create and detect manufactured speech with the scale, speed, and certainty that platforms demand has ecological costs, we will harm the Earth.
+If we want to create and detect manufactured speech with the scale, speed, and certainty that platforms demand, we will harm the Earth.
 How do we want to allocate speech certainty, given its ecological impact?

 Finally, probability matters to free speech because it goes to the heart of what it means to realize and govern ourselves.
 If, as Hacking argues, “statistics has consequences for the ways in which we conceive of others and think of our own possibilities and potentialities,” then probability is a key logic of humanity.If the chance that our words spread or that we hear others depends on probabilistic systems, then we have a vested interest in seeing probability as a political technology that either helps or hinders our abilities to think, associate, deviate, adapt, resist, or act.
 And when we limit probability to one type of concept, one particular operationalization or set of values, we limit our ability to imagine new social arrangements.
 If a group is inchoate, under attack, or actively marginalized—“enclave publics” who need special protections—should those groups be treated differently by probabilistic systems?
 Perhaps they should not have to endure any of Facebook’s or Google’s errors.
 Should people with a large number of followers or subscribers automatically have to statistically demonstrate that they are less likely to disseminate harmful speech, because they are closer to traditional broadcasters?
 (How many followers, what would the statistical test be, and who would make these decisions?)
 Should data journalists use different levels of statistical certainty depending on the public importance of a story and the potential impacts of their findings on particular policies and populations?
 Different theories of the public demand different understandings of probability.